The Maven Add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 All the fields we've put using the "{!QueryName.FieldName}" notation are dynamic.
 It means they depend on the results that our queries returned.

-Select the "fx" tab on the "Template Builder" work pane.
-As you remember, this one stands for Expression Builder.
+Select the "fx" tab on the add-in work pane.
+As you remember, this one stands for the Expression Builder.

 Highlight the "DateField" in the text field below, and select the "Date" function type and the "addDays" function in the "Select function" section.
 Click Insert.